-In this lesson, we will learn how to calculate the percentage yield of desired products based on the actual amount and the theoretical maximum.
+In this lesson, we will learn how to identify the limiting reagent and calculate the percentage yield of desired products based on the actual and theoretical yield.

 Sample Question Videos